There are two registers. Why?

 The electoral register

-The electoral register lists the names and addresses of everyone who is registered to vote in elections.
+The electoral register lists the names and addresses of everyone registered to vote in elections.

-The register is used for electoral purposes, such as making sure only eligible people can vote, and for other limited purposes specified in law.
-The personal data in the register must always be processed in line with Data Protection legislation.
+We use the register for electoral purposes, such as making sure only eligible people can vote, and for other limited purposes specified in law.
+We process personal data in line with Data Protection legislation.

 Who uses the electoral register?

-Your local council and the British Library hold copies that anyone may look at under supervision.
-A copy is also held by the Electoral Commission, the Boundary Commissions (which set constituency boundaries for most elections) and the Office for National Statistics.
+- Your local council and the British Library hold copies that anyone may look at under supervision.
+The Electoral Commission, the Boundary Commission (which set constituency boundaries for most elections) and the Office for National Statistics each hold a copy.

 It is a criminal offence for anyone to supply or use the register for anything else.

 You can look at the full version of the register under supervision.
 You must make an appointment first with the Elections Office.
 Telephone 01768 212253.

 This is an extract of the electoral register, but not used for elections.
 Any person, company, or organisation can buy it.
 For example, businesses and charities to confirm name and address details.
 We process personal data in the register in line with Data Protection legislation.